TheSpaghettiDetective/obico-server/website/docs/server_guides/platform-specific/jetson_guide.md

+---
-# Run TSD server on NVIDIA Jetson Nano
+title: Run TSD server on NVIDIA Jetson Nano
+---

 *If you follow this guide and run into problems, please seek help at: https://discord.gg/NcZkQfj*